matter-labs/zksync-era/docs/guides/advanced/pubdata-with-blobs.md

 EIP-4844, commonly known as Proto-Danksharding, is an upgrade to the ethereum protocol that introduces a new data availability solution embedded in layer 1.
 More information about it can be found [here](https://ethereum.org/en/roadmap/danksharding/).
-With proto-danksharding we can utilize the new blob data availablitiy for cheaper storage of pubdata when we commit batches resulting in more transactions per batch and cheaper batches/transactions.
+With proto-danksharding we can utilize the new blob data availability for cheaper storage of pubdata when we commit batches resulting in more transactions per batch and cheaper batches/transactions.
 We want to ensure we have the flexibility at the contract level to process both pubdata via calldata, as well as pubdata via blobs.
 A quick callout here, while 4844 has introduced blobs as new DA layer, it is the first step in full Danksharding.
 With full Danksharding ethereum will be able to handle a total of 64 blobs per block